Understanding the Smart Watch Landscape: Trends and Consumer Demand

 Many smart watches now offer advanced health features:

-• Continuous heart rate monitoring
+- AI-powered continuous heart rate monitoring

-• Detailed sleep quality analysis
+- Intelligent sleep quality analysis

-• Fall detection and emergency alerts
+- Fall detection with AI-driven emergency alerts

 Analyzing Consumer Preferences for Smart Watches